 There are essential requirements that all applicants must meet to qualify for consideration for training programmes.
 However, training providers can apply additional requirements.
 It is your responsibility to decide whether an applicant's knowledge of English and mathematics (and science, if applicable) are acceptable for training programme entry, taking into account the national minimums set out below.

 We will not make applications available if you have discontinued or closed a training programme, or if the applicant does not meet your minimum GCSE or equivalent qualification requirements for consideration.
-These requirements are specified when you create a new training programme in web-link.
+These requirements are specified when you create a new training programme in the DfE's 'Publish teacher training programmes' tool.